-Roberts Wesleyan College launched the Rochesterian Award program in 2020 to recognize alumni who through their professional and personal commitments have made a major impact on the Greater Rochester Community.
-As a Christian college, service to others is a key attribute that we highly value and celebrate in our alumni.
+Roberts Wesleyan University launched the Rochesterian Award program in 2020 to recognize alumni who through their professional and personal commitments have made a major impact on the Greater Rochester Community.
+As a Christian University, service to others is a key attribute that we highly value and celebrate in our alumni.

 2020 Rochesterian Award Honorees

 Letta is the President and Founder of Campaign D and works to promote a message of hope and compassion through autism advocacy, outreach activities and awareness.
 Letta’s calling is to build an inclusive community where people with and without autism can support, understand and learn from one another.
 In addition to Campaign D, he also launched the No One Eats Lunch Alone program.
 Letta also volunteers to help others with autism in the community.
 To learn more about Campaign D, visit their website at https://www.campaignd.com/.

 He was selected for his many accomplishments in the Town of Gates as an autism ambassador.
 Letta also has partnered with the Gates Chief of Police Jim VanBrederode, New York State Senator Joe Robach and Monroe County Legislator Frank Allkofer to raise awareness about autism in the Greater Rochester region.

 Angelica Perez-Delgado '10 (MS Health Administration)

 Perez-Delgado is the seventh President and CEO in the 50-year history of Ibero American Action League, Inc. Ibero, a dual-language human services agency, ignites the potential of individuals and families in New York State’s Latino community.

 She is active with several community organizations including the CFC/Hillside Behavioral Health Collaborative and the board of the Father Laurence Tracy Advocacy Center.